alecthomas/jsonschema/README.md

 }
 ```
 ## Configurable behaviour

 The behaviour of the schema generator can be altered with parameters when a `jsonschema.Reflector`
 instance is created.

-#### ExpandedStruct
+### ExpandedStruct

 If set to ```true```, makes the top level struct not to reference itself in the definitions.
 But type passed should be a struct type.

-example:
+eg.

 ```go
 type GrandfatherType struct {